-Man in 30s found dead on village road hours into New Year’s Day
+Man in thirties found dead on village road hours into New Year’s Day

 “At around 4.30am today we received a report of a male lying on Lily Lane in the Bamfurlong area.

-“Officers attended and a man, believed to be in his 30s, was sadly pronounced dead at the scene.
+“Officers attended and a man, believed to be in his thirties, was sadly pronounced dead at the scene.

-“An investigation is underway into the circumstances surrounding his death.
+“An investigation is under way into the circumstances surrounding his death.

-“Anyone with information, particularly dash-cam footage filmed in the Platt Bridge area in the half hour leading up to 4.30am, is asked to contact us as soon as possible.
+“Anyone with information, particularly dashcam footage filmed in the Platt Bridge area in the half hour leading up to 4.30am, is asked to contact us as soon as possible.

 “Due to previous police contact, this incident has been referred to our Professional Standards Branch and the Independent Office for Police Conduct has been made aware.”